The Work of Martijn van Boven

 “Field Notes From a Mine” is a computer-generated film with no filmed materials and is composed of vast collections of data, mined from the statistics of the historical pilgrimage route which crossed from East to West Africa.

-One of his newest works, “Black Smoking Mirror,” is a performance including the building of a fixed screen of inflammable canvas, with the CinemaScope aspect ratio, which after combustion caused by a laser, carries the remains of the light engraving.
+One of his most known works, “Black Smoking Mirror,” is a performance in collaboration with sound artist Gert-Jan Prins including the building of a fixed screen of inflammable canvas, with the CinemaScope aspect ratio, which after combustion caused by a laser, carries the remains of the light engraving.

 In 2017 he produced the first computational coin A Circulation Of Circuits

 a network of compact computers prepared of digital exchange of cultural goods.
+Which carries the early development of NFT distribution systems of digital art.
 Van Boven’s work is heavily influenced by filmmakers such as Stan Brakhage, John and James Whitney, Larry Cuba and artists from the field of computational art and design.

 Van Bovens work has premiered at world-wide festivals including: